Tower of the Koutoubia Mosque

-Tower of the Koutoubia Mosque is an oil on canvas painting of the Kutubiyya Mosque in Marrakesh by Winston Churchill.
+Tower of the Koutoubia Mosque is an oil on canvas painting by Winston Churchill, from 1943.
+It depicts a view of the Kutubiyya Mosque, in Marrakesh.
 The painting, the only one Churchill undertook during the Second World War, was completed on 25/26 January 1943, during a visit to the city by Churchill and President Franklin D. Roosevelt, following the Casablanca Conference.
 Churchill subsequently presented the picture to Roosevelt.
 It was later owned by Angelina Jolie.
 At its sale in 2021 the picture was described by Christie's as "Churchill's most important work" and achieved the highest ever auction price for a painting by Churchill.

 History

 We are here in a fairyland villa in Marrakech.
 Weather brilliant.
 Am going to paint a little this afternoon from roof of the same view of the pink gateway.
 My friend has gone.

 — —Churchill's telegram of 25 January 1943 to his wife, referencing his painting plans.
 His "friend" was Franklin Roosevelt.

 Churchill had first visited Morocco in the winter of 1935-1936.
 Disappointed by constant rain in Tangier over Christmas, he relocated to the city of Marrakech for the New Year.
 Despite initial reservations; “the crowds, the smells and the general discomfort for painting have repelled me”; he stayed for three weeks and came to love the city he termed ‘The Paris of the Sahara’.
 (Note: Churchill later described his Moroccan paintings as, “a cut above anything I have ever done so far”.)
 Finding it conducive both to work and to painting, he wrote to his wife, Clementine, recording the newspaper articles and book chapters dictated, and the seven pictures completed among “brilliant sunshine, translucent air and swarms of picturesque inhabitants”.
 After the Casablanca Conference, some seven years later, he persuaded an initially reluctant Roosevelt to accompany him on a trip to Marrakech.
 Here, on 25/26 January 1943, he painted Tower of the Koutoubia Mosque.
 Churchill worked on the picture from the balcony of the city's Villa Taylor, where he and Roosevelt had stayed.
 Martin Gilbert, in the 7th volume of his authorised biography, Road To Victory: Winston S. Churchill: 1941-1945, records it as "the only picture he painted during the whole war".
 Churchill himself described the event in the fourth volume of his memoirs of the Second World War, The Hinge of Fate; “I returned to the Villa Taylor, where I spent another two days in correspondence with the War Cabinet about my future movements, and painting from the tower the only picture I ever attempted during the war.”
 Tower of the Koutoubia Mosque was later given to President Roosevelt as a birthday present.
 (Note: Churchill ultimately gave away some one hundred of his pictures, about a fifth of the total, although he was initially reluctant to do so: “They are too bad to sell and too dear to me to give”.)